 6. NRDC’s Mercury Calculator for Seafood

 If you eat any seafood today, it is imperative for optimal health, that you research the kind of seafood you may wish to eat, its source, and quality.
-Due to our negligence as a human society over the past one hundred years specifically, we have devastated bodies of water on this planet, including lakes, rivers, and oceans.
+Due to our negligence as a human society over the past one hundred years specifically, we have devastated bodies of water all over the world, including lakes, rivers, and oceans.
 They are affected by various types and amounts of pollution that includes both radioactive and chemical problems.
 And these pollutants then impact the life forms in the water, becoming progressively more concentrated as we go up higher on the food chain.

-One of the most toxic substances known to harm our health, and in many ways, is mercury.
-Today several harmful forms of mercury are widely found in what many consider seafood and something anyone who chooses to consume any fish or similar aquatic animals should pay attention to.
+One of the most toxic substances, which known to harm our health in many ways, is mercury in seafood.
+Today, several harmful forms of mercury are widely found in what many consider seafood and something anyone who chooses to consume any fish or similar aquatic animals should pay attention to.
 Mercury that becomes absorbed by our body can lead to serious health problems, including nervous system disorders, organ damage, cancers, and a whole slew of other negative health effects.
-To help you consume seafood in a more health-conscious manner, the Natural Resources Defense Council (NRDC) has created a free mercury calculator.
-This tool is intended to help you estimate how much mercury you may be ingesting via your seafood and whether this is within the proposed safe levels.
+To help you consume seafood in a more health-conscious manner, the Natural Resources Defense Council (NRDC) has created a mercury calculator.
+The NRDC’s resources are intended to help you estimate how much mercury you may be ingesting via your seafood and whether this is within the proposed safe levels.

 7. Institute for Responsible Technology